-So, Dear Reader, the next time you are overcome by the disease to please and feel governed by a desire to seek approval of others for something you want to do, feel like pleasing others to the detriment of your own needs, just remember this Mulla Nasrudin story, listen to your inner voice, seek your own approval, and act in accordance with your own conscience.
+So, Dear Reader, the next time you are overcome by the disease to please and feel governed by a desire to seek approval of others for something you want to do and if you feel like pleasing others to the detriment of your own needs, just remember this Mulla Nasrudin story, listen to your inner voice, seek your own approval and act in accordance with your own conscience.

-Don’t worry...
-Kuch to log kahenge, logon ka kam hai kehena…
+Remember: Kuch toh log kahenge, logon ka kam hai kehna…

 Vikram Karve has asserted his right under the Copyright, Designs and Patents Act 1988 to be identified as the author of this work.

 © vikram karve., all rights reserved.

 Have you ever been a victim of the Disease to Please?